 Holiday Inn Resort Krabi Review (Thailand)

-If you are looking for a place to visit all year round, or perhaps to find some winter sun, we recently returned from our holiday in Thailand loved exploring the islands, including Koh Jum.
-The first place we stayed at was the family-friendly Holiday Inn Resort Krabi on Ao Nang beach.
+If you are looking for a family friendly place to visit all year round, or perhaps to find some winter sun, I can definitely recommend Thailand.
+We loved exploring the islands, including Koh Jum.
+The first place we stayed at was the family-friendly Holiday Inn Resort Krabi Ao Nang beach.
 We were invited to spend 5 days there for an honest review of our experience.

 We arrived early evening and were welcomed into the lobby, with a refreshing cold drink.
 The facilities were pointed out to us along with further information about the resort (including the free kids club and local area information.
 Restaurants, convenience stores, massage places, laundry, ATM, tour and taxi/tuk-tuk services located within walking distance.